csula/cs1222-fall-2017/notes/sql-aggregation.md

 # Aggregations and Sub-queries

-We can use aggregations for better data reporting like summarizing data into aggregated calculation.

-And we can do query against our own query (sub-query!).
+We can use aggregations for better data reporting like summarizing data into few numbers (e.g. counting how many records in table).
+And we can do query against our own query (queryception!) for advance report!

-Moreover, we will also be learning `JOIN` to deal with more than one table.
+Moreover, we will also be learning `JOIN` to deal with not just one but more than one table.

 ## Objectives